Last updated on September 17, 2019 at 03:49 pm

 As a car insurance company, Plymouth Rock is always thinking about the safety of drivers and pedestrians.
 One area in particular is safety around school buses — especially as they start appearing again in large numbers after the summer break.
 School bus safety is essential for keeping students safe.
 Plus, it’s the law.
-We’ve assembled school bus safety 101 for drivers as a quick refresher as children head back to school:
+That’s why we’ve assembled school bus safety 101 to give drivers a quick refresher as children head back to school:

 - You must stop not less than 25 feet from the bus when the bus has stopped to receive or drop off any passengers.